English Language Proficiency Tests

 - Your first language is English

 - You were educated in a country where the native language is English

 - You graduated from a high school where English was the primary language of instruction

 English Language Tests

 A fast-growing competitor is DuoLingo, which is a shorter computer-adaptive test combined with a video interview.
-Not only does this integrate testing and identity verification, but it provides insights into how well the student performs on open-ended questions in a conversational English setting.
+Not only does this integrate testing and identity verification, it also provides insights into how well the student performs on open-ended questions in a conversational English setting.
 The computer-adaptive nature of the test also helps prevent fraud, since each administration of the test is different.
-The test is much less expensive than the TOEFL and IELTS tests and has a much quicker turnaround time on test scores.
+The test is much less expensive than the TOEFL and IELTS tests and has a quicker turnaround time for test scores.
 There is a strong correlation between DuoLingo test scores and TOEFL/IELTS test scores.
 DuoLingo offers iPhone, Android and web-based versions.

-Other common English language proficiency tests besides the TOEFL, IELTS and DuoLingo include the Pearson Test of English Academic (PTE-A), Cambridge English Language Assessment, Michigan English Language Assessment Battery (MELAB) and Michigan English Test (MET).
+Other common English language proficiency tests besides the TOEFL, IELTS and DuoLingo include the Pearson Test of English Academic (PTE-A), Cambridge English Language Assessment, Michigan English Language Assessment Battery (MELAB) and the Michigan English Test (MET).